-I Hope They Call Me on a Mission is one of my favorite primary songs!
-Maybe because it’s one of the first primary songs I learned to play on the piano growing up.
-Primary children are also drawn to its upbeat rhythm and message about their potential to be a missionary.
+I Hope They Call Me on a Mission is one of my favorite Primary songs!
+Maybe because it’s one of the first Primary songs I learned to play on the piano growing up.
+Children are also drawn to its upbeat rhythm and message about their potential to be a missionary.

 **This post contains an affiliate link.
 That means I receive a small commission from sales at no cost to you.
 But know that I wouldn’t recommend this product if I didn’t LOVE it!